A Lagrangian filling for every cluster seed: Non-degeneracy of curve QPs for plabic fences

 \subsection{The assumption on bigons is satisfied}

+Recall that given a local bigon $B\sse\Sigma$ bounded by a curve configuration $\SC$, $\rho(B)$ denotes the region to its right and $\la(B)$ the region to its left.
+See Figure \ref{fig:LocalBigon} in Subsection \ref{sssec:local_property_bigons}.
+In this subsection we show that Assumption \ref{assumption:bigons} is satisfed.
+We recall the statement of the assumption:

+{\bf Assumption 1}.
+Every local bigon $B\sse\Sigma$ is assumed to satisfy that there is no polygon bounded by $\SC$ which contains both $\la(B)$ and $\rho(B)$. $\Box$

-By definition, a cycle $v_1\ldots v_n$ in a QP $(Q,W)$ is said to be empty if $v_1\ldots v_n$ does not appear as a monomial in $W$.
+By definition, a cycle $v_1\ldots v_n$ in a QP $(Q,W)$ is said to be empty if $v_1\ldots v_n$, or any of its cyclically equivalent forms, does not appear as a monomial in $W$.
 The following lemma shows that we have no empty cycles for QP associated to curve configurations:

 \begin{lemma} Let $(Q,W)$ be a QP and assume that it contains an empty cycle, i.e.~a cycle of arrows in $Q$ whose corresponding monomial does not appear in the potential $W$.
 Then $(Q,W)$ is degenerate. \end{lemma}